-So, in this post, you'll learn seven techniques that professional growers use to cultivate hearty seedlings that become fruitful plants.
-And I'm serious about the "professional growers" part.
-Bret Bowlin of ATL Urban Farms helped me craft this guide.
-(Thanks, Bret!)
+In this guide, you'll learn seven techniques that professional growers use to cultivate hearty seedlings that become fruitful plants.

-3 Benefits of Starting from Seed
+Benefits of Starting from Seeds

 Why would you grow your own seedlings rather than buy them from a professional grower?
 There are a few advantages: